fabioolivei/Tutorials/README.md

 </div>

-- ### Analysis Objective
-- Compare box office revenues from different countries, genres, and periods.
-- Identify trends in box office revenue over time.
+**Situation:** The purpose of our analysis was to explore box office revenues across different countries, genres, and time periods.
+This included a deep dive into the trends affecting box office revenue over time and identifying the most successful movie franchises.

+**Task:** Our main tasks were to compare box office revenues by country, genre, and period; identify revenue trends over time; highlight top-performing franchises; and simplify the understanding of these trends through graphical representations.
+This comprehensive analysis aimed to provide a clear picture of the dynamics at play in the global movie industry.

+**Action:** To achieve our objectives, we undertook several steps:
+- Conducted a thorough Exploratory Data Analysis (EDA) to examine box office revenue data from various sources.
+This allowed us to gain a detailed understanding of the trends and patterns in the data.
+- Compared box office revenues across different dimensions such as geographical location, genre of the films, and time periods to identify significant trends and outliers.
-- Highlight the most successful franchises in the top positions.
+- Highlighted the most successful franchises by analyzing their performance in terms of box office revenues.
-- Gain insights more easily through graphs on the ranking over time.

-- ### Conclusion (EDA):
+- Utilized graphical representations, including dynamic charts like bar chart races, to visualize the ranking of top-performing films and franchises over time.
+This approach made it easier to digest complex data and draw insights.

-In summary, the analysis provided a detailed view of box office trends, revealing which films and distributors dominated the box offices and how box office revenue has evolved over the years.
+**Result:** The analysis provided a detailed view of the trends in box office revenues, revealing which films and distributors have dominated the box office and how revenue patterns have evolved over the years.
+By comparing box office revenues across different criteria, we identified key trends and success factors.
+The dynamic chart (bar chart race) created as a bonus helped to clearly understand the top 10 highest-grossing films, offering a visually engaging way to draw insights.
+This comprehensive analysis shed light on the dynamics of box office performance, contributing valuable insights for stakeholders in the film industry.

-- ### Bonus:
-I created a dynamic chart (bar chart race) to understand the top 10 highest-grossing films and draw some insights.

 * ### [**A/B Testing Strategies in Fast Food Advertising:**](https://github.com/fabioolivei/Fabio_Olivei_Data_Sciense/blob/main/A-B_Testing_Strategies_in_Fast_Food_Advertising/notebooks/A_B_Testing_Strategies_in_Fast_Food_Advertising.ipynb)